Sociology encourages you to ask critical questions about social issues and prepares you to become an agent of change.

 Recent grads are working in a range of positions in business, education, government, social services and law.

-We offer both a major and a minor in sociology and a pre-professional program in social work.
+We offer both a major and a minor in sociology.

 Summer Scholars Undergraduate Research and Creative Works Crowdfunding